Barak Braunshtain

-Barak Braunshtain (ברק בראונשטיין, 巴拉克; born 10 June 1999) is a Hong Kong professional footballer who currently plays as a midfielder for Hong Kong Premier League club Lee Man.
+Barak Braunshtain (ברק בראונשטיין, 巴拉克; born 10 June 1999) is a Hong Kong professional footballer who currently plays as a midfielder for Chinese Super League club Qingdao West Coast.

 Club career

 On 29 October 2017, Braunshtain made his debut for Kitchee in the Hong Kong Sapling Cup.
 Kitchee won 4–0 against Peagsus.

 On 3 February 2018, Braunshtain made his full senior league debut for Kitchee.
 He came on as a substitute for Diego Forlán in the 59th minute of the match.
 Kitchee would go on to a 5–1 win over Lee Man.

 On 24 July 2019, Braunshtain featured in a summer exhibition match against reigning English Premier League champions, Manchester City in front of 22,000 fans at the Hong Kong Stadium.
 Braunshtain was substituted in at halftime, contributing to Kitchee's only goal of the match.
 The match finished 1–6 for Manchester City.

 On 27 September 2020, Braunshtain scored an impressive free-kick against Southern in the Hong Kong Sapling Cup final, guiding Kitchee to win the 2019–20 Hong Kong Sapling Cup and their second Hong Kong Sapling Cup title.

 On 25 August 2021, Braunshtain left Kitchee.

 On 5 January 2024, Braunshtain returned to Hong Kong and joined Eastern.
 On 25 February 2024, Barak scored his first HKPL goal in which his side eased past Resources Capital by four goals.

 On 3 August 2024, Braunshtain joined Rangers.

 On 7 July 2025, Braunshtain joined Lee Man.

+On 16 February 2026, Braunshtain joined Chinese Super League club Qingdao West Coast.